XBOAT ref: 5679.

 Deck: teak.

-The sailboat has been stored dry in winter until 2015.
+The sailboat was dry-stored in winter until 2015.

-The first owner participated in several Fastnet races and equipped the boat for long-distance sailing before leaving France in 2015.
+The first owner participated in several Fastnet races and fitted the boat for long-distance cruising before leaving France in 2015.

-The current owner has participated in regattas in French Polynesia, notably the Tahiti Pearl Regatta, and has used the sailboat for family and friends cruising in the Leeward Islands and the Tuamotu.
+The current owner has participated in regattas in French Polynesia, including the Tahiti Pearl Regatta, and used the sailboat for family and friends cruises in the Leeward Islands and Tuamotus.

 Location and Status